cjdev/dual-control/README.md

 ```

 ## Add a dual control token

-- in the authorizer's account home, put the token characters in `.dual_control`
+From the authorizer's account home, run `dual_control`.
+The resulting token can
+be used to authorize another user.

 ## Use
 - log in with a test user that has `sudo` ability (not the vagrant account it is too